AndrejaKardos/AndrejaKardos/README.md

 **What did you study?**

   I originally studied maths in Slovenia, which had some coding subjects that I really enjoyed.
 The plan was always to pursue some form of computer science or programming in addition to maths.
-  I decided to pursue a degree in frontend development right before I moved to Australia, with the plan to become a full-stack software engineer.
+  I decided to pursue a degree in frontend development as I moved to Australia, with the plan to become a well-rounded full-stack software engineer down the line.

 <br>

 **What is your skill set?**

-  Actively learning (current personal project):
+  Actively skilling up in (current personal project):

           * Nestjs (Nodejs)